phys-tools/pi-qmc/doc/sphinx/sho_example.rst

 Pi-qmc is a computer program in the language of C++ that predicts the behavior of quantum, or atomically small, particles.
 These particles do not always behave in the same manner as larger bodies and must be studied using unique equations.
 Quantum particles behave more and more like larger bodies as their energy increases.

 Pi-qmc is able to easily predict the motion of these particles by summing the potential motions found using a random walk where the motions are predicted using statistical equations.
 Normally, the behavior of quantum systems would have to be found using a far more difficult process where the energies of each eigenstate are summed and divided by the number of possible states in order to normalize the function and find the average energy.
-A simple example of a quantum system where this process could be applied is the quantum harmonic oscillator (QHC).
-The mathematics behind this process starts with calculating the total energy of the system.
+A simple example of a quantum system where this process could be applied is the Quantum Harmonic Oscillator (QHC).
+The mathematics behind this process start with calculating the total energy of the system.

 Background
 ----------